Uninett/Argus/docs/development/howtos/vendor-a-repo.rst

 First move your branch onto the ``rename`` branch.

-Do ``git mv old new`` or ``git rebase rename mybranch`` or use a graphical client to cherry-pick one by one onto main, or copy the files to the correct place and add+commit them as new.
+Do ``git mv old new`` or ``git rebase rename mybranch`` or use a graphical client to cherry-pick one by one onto "main", or copy the files to the correct place and add+commit them as new.
 It is enough to just move the files.
 Correcting import paths and file include paths can be done *after* the move, in the new repo, with a new commit.